-Amled Pérez is an associate attorney at the Law Offices of Adam Dayan.
+Amled Pérez is a senior associate attorney at the Law Offices of Adam Dayan.
 Since joining our firm in 2018, she has represented parents at impartial hearings and in settlement negotiations with the Department of Education, and has created lasting connections with parents.

 She was born and raised in Puerto Rico and she obtained her Juris Doctor degree from the University of Puerto Rico School of Law where she was a member of the Federal Bar Association and Phi Alpha Delta.
 Amled has a Masters in Law degree from Tulane University Law School in New Orleans, Louisiana.
 She is admitted to practice law in New York and Puerto Rico.
 Her legal experience has ranged from representing clients in family law matters to conducting depositions in employment discrimination federal litigation.
 A common denominator in all of these areas of practice has been Amled’s interest in interacting with clients to better understand and address their needs, and dedication to finding effective and efficient solutions for her clients.

 Amled is a native Spanish speaker who is interested in stand-up comedy and traveling.